-- 1. All applicants must provide a DUNS number.
-You can request a DUNS number at https://www.dandb.com. - 2.
+- 1. All applicants must provide their UEI number at the time of application.
+You can register for a UEI number at sam.gov. - 2.
 All applicants must provide a copy of the Substitute W-9 with the grant application.
-This can be found at https://flvendor.myfloridacfo.com.
+This can be found at flyendor.myfloridacfo.com.